Date Updated: 04/17/2026

 Overview

-Mitral valve regurgitation is a type of heart valve disease in which the valve between the left heart chambers doesn't close completely, allowing blood to leak backward across the valve.
-It is the most common type of heart valve disease (valvular heart disease).
-If the leakage is severe, not enough blood will move through the heart or to the rest of the body.
-As a result, mitral valve regurgitation can make you feel very tired (fatigued) or short of breath.
+Mitral valve regurgitation is a common type of heart valve disease, also called valvular heart disease.
+In this condition, the valve between the left heart chambers doesn't close fully.
+Blood leaks backward across the valve.
+If a lot of blood leaks backward, the rest of the heart and body doesn't get enough blood.
+Mitral valve regurgitation can make you feel very tired or short of breath.

 Other names for mitral valve regurgitation are:

-Severe mitral valve regurgitation often requires a catheter procedure or heart surgery to repair or replace the mitral valve.
-Without proper treatment, severe mitral valve regurgitation can cause heart rhythm problems (arrhythmias) or heart failure.
+Treatment of mitral valve regurgitation may include regular health checkups, medicines or surgery.
+You may not need treatment if the condition is mild.
+If it's severe, you may need a catheter treatment or heart surgery to fix or replace the valve.
+Without proper treatment, severe mitral valve regurgitation can cause irregular heartbeats or heart failure.

 Symptoms

-Mitral valve regurgitation is often mild and progresses slowly.
-Some people with mitral valve regurgitation might not have symptoms for many years.
+Mitral valve regurgitation is often mild and happens slowly.
+Some people do not have symptoms for many years.

 But sometimes, mitral valve regurgitation develops quickly.
-This condition, called acute mitral valve regurgitation, causes sudden signs and symptoms.
+When this happens, it's called acute mitral valve regurgitation.

 When to see a doctor